 EORTC will continue to provide services and to ensure that there is minimal impact on its activities.
 EORTC HQ staff have been requested to work from home until 3 April.

 “We will do whatever we can to safeguard the health and safety of patients on EORTC clinical trials, our staff, and our members.
 Our thoughts are with those families who have been greatly affected by this pandemic, and we will do all we can to help and protect them.”

-Update: Following the announcement of the Belgian Federal Government on March 27, home working for EORTC staff has been extended to April 19.
+Update: Following the announcement of the Belgian Federal Government on March 27, EORTC staff has been working from home until further notice.